Mobile App Reliability Engineering: Beyond “It Works on My Device”

 Testing rarely covers the truly chaotic, real-world app states:

-• Memory pressure - the OS killing background processes, or the app receiving a low-memory warning during a heavy operation
+• Memory pressure - The OS suddenly killing a background process, or the app getting a low-memory warning right in the middle of a heavy operation.

-• App lifecycle interruptions - incoming calls, notifications pulled down mid-checkout, switching to another app and back
+• App lifecycle interruptions - What about incoming calls?
+Then there are the notifications pulled down mid-checkout, or even just switching to another app and trying to find your way back.

-• Session state corruption - stale tokens, partially committed local database writes, mid-sync interruptions
+• Session state corruption - It's a mess.
+You end up with stale tokens, or even worse: partially committed local database writes and interruptions that happen right in the middle of a sync.

 These aren't edge cases.
 Not even close.
-For a user base numbering in the millions, every single one of these scenarios is happening thousands of times per day.
+With a user base in the millions, every single one of these scenarios is playing out thousands of times per day, it's just a matter of statistics.

 SLAs for Mobile: Defining What "Reliable" Actually Means

-Ask an engineering team "what is your app's reliability target?" and you will get answers like:
+Don't believe me?
+Go ask an engineering team "what's your app's reliability target?" and you will get answers like:

 • "We aim for as few bugs as possible"